hmbg/django-forkit/README.md

 Overview
 ========
 Django-Forkit is composed of a set of utility functions for _forking_, _resetting_, and _diffing_ model objects.
+Django 1.6 and 1.7 are supported.
 Below are a list of the current utility functions:

 forkit.tools.fork